10 Step Selection Process

 - 7. Medical Examination:

-A medical examination is scheduled to determine if the applicant is physically able to perform the duties of a law enforcement officer.
+A medical examination is scheduled to determine if the applicant is physically able to perform the duties of a law enforcement officer as described in the peace officer job descriptions and minimum qualifications.
 A drug screening is conducted during the medical examination phase.
+Medical conditions not specified will be evaluated by the Department's physician whose decision will be final.

 - 8. Background Investigation: